Miele Triflex HX1 vs. Dyson V12 Detect

 Max83.8 dB80.7 dB

-The Miele Triflex HX1 is the noise option, exceeding 83 decibels in the max setting, a few more decibels higher than the V12 Detect, which is one of its more significant drawbacks, even with the lower airflow output.
+The Miele Triflex HX1 is the noisier option, exceeding 83 decibels at the max setting —a few more decibels than the V12 Detect, which is one of its more significant drawbacks, even with the lower airflow output.

-It’s also noisier in the lower settings, so I don’t recommend using it late at night, especially inside apartment-type homes where your neighbors are nearby.
+It’s also noisier at lower settings, so I don’t recommend using it late at night, especially in apartment-type homes where your neighbors are nearby.

 Maintenance

-All cordless stick vacuum products need upkeep to maintain performance for years.
+All cordless stick vacuum products require maintenance to maintain performance over the years.
 And I’ll enumerate the components you need to clean or replace below.

 1. Primary brush roll: Cleaning it weekly to remove any hair or debris buildup on the roller or axles.
 This should be a straightforward task since the brush rolls are detachable.